dpizarrow/Mini-Internet/README.md

 5. This whole process is repeated until all of the routing tables stop changing.
 A 10 second timeout is set for each router, and after the timeout expires we can assume that no more routes will be sent and the BGP algorithm has ended.

-After running BGP, the new routing tables are written to text files with the name `BGP_AS.txt`.
-These routing tables are then used to handle IP packet forwarding as described.
+After running BGP, the new routing tables are written to text files with the name `BGP_[AS].txt`.
+These routing tables are then used to handle IP packet forwarding as described in the Forwarding section.

 To run the routers we use `netcat` as described previously.
 To start the BGP algorithm we send a message to any router with the message `START_BGP`.
 Once we send this message we must wait until we see messages saying `wrote routing table to ...` for each router.
 Once that happens we can send messages from any router to any other as seen previously.